LukaGroff/Threat-Hunt/The-Buyer.md

 ```

 **KQL command explanation:**
-- There were too many remote IPs, and it was difficult to make sense of it all, so I had to narrow it down by making RemoteIPType public as well as ignoring all the remote IPs that have a URL attached to it (RemoteUrl == "") because a computer's public IP does not have a URL.
+- There were too many remote IPs, and it was difficult to make sense of it all, so I had to narrow it down by making RemoteIPType public as well as ignoring all the remote IPs that have a URL attached to it (RemoteUrl == "").
 The only thing left to do was to figure out which process was used for the remote connection, which was anydesk.

 <img width="1200" height="812" alt="Image" src="https://github.com/user-attachments/assets/3db1ab48-2822-45cf-b056-97d98606f7e1" />